Is Your Brain Dehydrated? Here's How to Tell

 - ⏳ Slower Reaction Time – Decision-making becomes sluggish, and processing information takes longer than usual.

 - ⚡ Mental Fatigue – Feeling mentally drained, even after getting enough rest.
+This type of fatigue often overlaps with common signs of tiredness that are hydration-related but mistaken for sleep issues.

 Emotional & Psychological Symptoms